SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 Castor includes several built-in views to cover common Cast use cases.
 Below are examples for the main components: ``CastButton``, ``CastMiniPlayerView``, and ``CastPlayerView``.

-> Tip: By default, the provided views uses the `.accentColor`.
-You can change this color using the `.foregroundStyle` modifier, but note that this will not affect the color within the child views or the ``SwiftUI/Slider`` color.
+> Tip: By default, the provided views use the `.accentColor`.
+You can change this color using the `.foregroundStyle` modifier, but note that this will not affect the color within the child views or a ``SwiftUI/Slider`` color.
 To update the default `accentColor` in the view displayed by the ``CastButton``, use the `.tint` modifier.

 ### Cast button